import sys

 Examples:

->>> _ = torch.manual_seed(42)
+>>> _ = torch.manual_seed(43)

 >>> n = 4

->>> log_params = torch.randn((n, 2))
+>>> log_params = torch.randn((n, 2), dtype=torch.float)

 >>> event = torch.randint(low=0, high=2, size=(n,), dtype=torch.bool)

->>> time = torch.randint(low=1, high=100, size=(n,))
+>>> time = torch.randint(low=1, high=100, size=(n,), dtype=torch.float)

 >>> neg_log_likelihood(log_params, event, time) # Default: mean of log likelihoods across subject

->>> neg_log_likelihood(log_params, event, time, reduction = 'sum') # Sum of log likelihoods across subject
+>>> neg_log_likelihood(log_params, event, time, reduction="sum") # Sum of log likelihoods across subject

 References: